Featured image for Build Your First MCP Server: Python Tutorial with FastMCP

 }

-In Claude Desktop, you should now see your server’s tools available.
+In Claude Desktop, look for the server’s tools in the interface.
 Try asking:

-• “Add a note called ‘test’ with the content ‘Hello world’”
+• “Add a note called ‘test’ with the content ‘Hello from my first MCP server’”

 • “Get the note called ‘test’”